ricardoprins/encryption-sandbox/README.md

 - CMake (minimum version 3.25)
 - OpenSSL library

-**Note:** For OpenSSL, you might need to set an environment variable `OPENSSL_ROOT_DIR` to the root directory of your OpenSSL installation, especially on Mac and Windows systems.

 ### Building the project
 1. Clone this repository to your local machine.